This is the ultimate guide to arc flash PPE.

 How to Determine the Arc Flash Rating

-In order to determine the arc rating of a given material, you have to send it for laboratory testing.
+In order to determine arc flash PPE, you will need to know the arc flash rating of a given material.
+You can accomplish this by sending it for laboratory testing.

 Basically, they blow up the clothing or equipment in a lab and see if it passes the test.